 Testosterone is considered the macho hormone of men, but women have it, too.
-Learn all about testosterone and its role in balancing hormones.
+Learn all about the importance of testosterone for the female body and its role in balancing hormones, here.

 Testosterone is a sex hormone or androgen, that occurs in both the male and female body.
 However, the mode of action and the concentration differ.
 Men have much more of it in their bodies than women.
 Therefore this hormone is also the most important and best-known one of the “strong sex”.
 In men, the testicles are its main producer.
 But women also produce testosterone, mainly in the ovaries.
 Tthe adrenal glands also produce a small amount of it in both men and women.

 High Testosterone in Women

 Diseases or disorders of the adrenal gland can lead to the formation of large amounts of testosterone.
 For example, the hereditary adrenogenital syndrome causes the disturbance of forming two other hormones in the adrenal glands.
 The hormonal glands then produce less aldosterone and cortisol and instead more testosterone.